beeware/toga/docs/reference/api/hardware/geolocation.rst

     class MyApp(toga.App):
         ...
         async def determine_location(self, widget, **kwargs):
-            location = await self.geolocation.current_location
+            location = await self.geolocation.current_location()

-All platforms require some form of device permission to access the geolocation service.
+All platforms require some form of permission to access the geolocation service.
 To confirm if you have permission to use the geolocation service while the app is running, you can call :any:`Geolocation.has_permission`; you can request to permission using :any:`Geolocation.request_permission()`.
 To confirm if you have permission to use geolocation while the app is in the background, you can call :any:`Geolocation.has_background_permission`; you can request to permission using :any:`Geolocation.request_background_permission()`